stagedml/pylightnix/docs/Reference.md

 Context type is an alias for Python dict which maps [DRefs](#pylightnix.types.DRef) into [RRefs](#pylightnix.types.RRef).

-For any node grouped with it's dependencies, pylightnix forces a property of unique realization, which means that no two nodes of a group which depend on same derivation may resolve it to different realizations.
+For any [Closure](#pylightnix.types.Closure), pylightnix maintains unique mapping from closure derivations to realizations.
+This makes sure that derivations within a closure are self-consistent.

+Nevertheless, derivation may be a member of different closures at once, and thus be mapped to different realizations within each closure.

 <a name="pylightnix.types.Build"></a>
 ## `Build`